Instance templates and setup actions

 Install system packages

 This setup action is a convenient way to install additional system packages on the machine should you need them.
-It takes a list of Almalinux package names as only parameter.
+It takes a list of Almalinux packages as only parameter.
+The package name or the package URL can be used.

 Install a JDBC driver